-Determining the locally optimal adaptive symbol values p^ is generally a nonlinear optimization problem, as any training objective J depends on the candidate model and adaptive symbols can occur at any position in the candidate model.
+Determining the locally optimal adaptive symbol values $p^$ is generally a nonlinear optimization problem, as any training objective J depends on the candidate model and adaptive symbols can occur at any position in the candidate model.
 Such a problem requires an iterative solution of Eq.
 (1) and we investigate two types of numerical optimizers.

 First, a general optimizer is applied to solve Eq.
-(1) for any objective function $J \colon \mathbb{R}^n \to \mathbb{R}$, which provides a high flexibility for defining the training objective.
-Specifically, we select the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm [22, 23, 24, 25] based on the results of a preliminary study.
-The algorithm improves over the standard gradient descent algorithm by utilizing curvature information and is computationally efficient by approximating instead of calculating the inverse Hessian matrix of J. This approximation is updated at every iteration based on the observed change of gradients [20].
+(1) for any objective function $J : \mathbb{R}^n \to \mathbb{R}$ , which provides a high flexibility for defining the training objective.
+Specifically, we select the Broyden-Fletcher-Goldfarb-Shanno (BFGS) algorithm (Broyden 1970; Fletcher 1970; Goldfarb 1970; Shanno 1970) based on the results of a preliminary study.
+The algorithm improves over the standard gradient descent algorithm by utilizing curvature information and is computationally efficient by approximating instead of calculating the inverse Hessian matrix of J. This approximation is updated at every iteration based on the observed change of gradients (Nocedal and Wright 1999).

 The second type of investigated optimizers are nonlinear least squares optimizers, as most ML training objectives are formulated to minimize the square errors between the model predictions and the training data.
-Eq.
-(2) defines such a training objective J, where the residual function r describes the dependency of these prediction errors on the adaptive symbol values p.
-The mathematical structure of least squares problems can be exploited to approximate the Hessian matrix of J based on the Jacobian matrix of r, which is considered to be an often accurate approximation [20].
-The Levenberg-Marquardt (LM) algorithm [26, 27], which is applied in the studies in Section 3, combines this approximation of the Hessian with additional regularization to control the iteration step size.
-The BFGS and LM algorithms are implemented in the GEP framework via the SciPy package for Python [28].
+Equation (2) defines such a training objective J, where the residual function r describes the dependency of these prediction errors on the adaptive symbol values p.
+The mathematical structure of least squares problems can be exploited to approximate the Hessian matrix of J based on the Jacobian matrix of r, which is considered to be an often accurate approximation (Nocedal and Wright 1999).
+The Levenberg-Marquardt (LM) algorithm (Levenberg 1944; Marquardt 1963), which is applied in the studies in Sect.
+3, combines this approximation of the Hessian with additional regularization to control the iteration step size.
+The BFGS and LM algorithms are implemented in the GEP framework via the SciPy package for Python (Virtanen et al. 2020).

-2.3.
-Regularization and model complexity
+2.3 Regularization and Model Complexity

 Regularization is applied in ML in general to prevent a trained model from overfitting the training data.
 In other words, the model is incentivized to not memorize the training data points but approximate the underlying data generating function, so that the error on testing data from the same data distribution is close to the training error.
-For the development of closure models in particular, the experience of previous studies is that implementing complex models with large numerical constants to close underdetermined systems of equations can lead to instabilities when solving these systems numerically [29].
-To control the magnitudes of adaptive symbol values and the complexity of the evolved algebraic models, L_2 regularization and a model complexity objective function are added to the GEP framework.
+For the development of closure models in particular, the experience of previous studies is that implementing complex models with large numerical constants to close underdetermined systems of equations can lead to instabilities when solving these systems numerically (Weatheritt et al. 2017).
+To control the magnitudes of adaptive symbol values and the complexity of the evolved algebraic models, $L_2$ regularization and a model complexity objective function are added to the GEP framework.

-L_2 regularization is the most frequently used regularization technique and drives model parameters towards small magnitudes [4].
-Therefore, the square L_2 norm of the parameter vector $p \in \mathbb{R}^n$ is multiplied by a scalar regularization parameter λ and added to the training objective J to yield the extended training objective where the number of parameters n corresponds to the number of unique adaptive symbols in the phenotype of the evaluated individual.
-The regularization parameter λ is user-defined and balances fitting the training data with reducing adaptive symbol magnitudes.
-Due to the nature of L_2 regularization, determining p^ that minimizes \hat{J} remains a least squares problem to which both investigated optimizers can be applied.
+$L_2$ regularization is the most frequently used regularization technique and drives model parameters towards small magnitudes (Goodfellow et al. 2016).
+Therefore, the square $L_2$ norm of the parameter vector $p \in \mathbb{R}^n$ is multiplied by a scalar regularization parameter $\lambda$ and added to the training objective J to yield the extended training objective where the number of parameters n corresponds to the number of unique adaptive symbols in the phenotype of the evaluated individual.
+The regularization parameter $\lambda$ is user-defined and balances fitting the training data with reducing adaptive symbol magnitudes.
+Due to the nature of $L_2$ regularization, determining $p^$ that minimizes $\hat{J}$ remains a least squares problem to which both investigated optimizers can be applied.